If you’re considering forex trading as a way of making money, read this.

 This simple process underpins all currency trading—you sell one currency and buy another—always working in pairs.

 And although there are hundreds of different countries in the world—hence dozens of different currencies—most currency trading occurs with just seven major currency pairs.
-These are:

 - United States Dollar (USD) vs Euro (EUR)